rerun-io/rerun/docs/content/howto/configure-the-viewer/blueprint-apis.md

 order: 2
 ---

-As of Rerun 0.15, the state of the [Blueprint](../../concepts/blueprint.md) can be directly manipulated using "Blueprint APIs" in the SDK.
+As of Rerun 0.15, the state of the [blueprint](../../concepts/blueprint.md) can be directly manipulated using the Rerun SDK.

-In the initial 0.15 Release, the APIs are still somewhat limited and only available in the Python SDK.
+In the initial 0.15 release, the APIs are still somewhat limited and only available in the Python SDK.
-Future releases will add support for the full scope of Blueprint.
+Future releases will add support for the full scope of blueprint.
 See issues: [#5519](https://github.com/rerun-io/rerun/issues/5519), [#5520](https://github.com/rerun-io/rerun/issues/5520), [#5521](https://github.com/rerun-io/rerun/issues/5521).

-## Blueprint API Overview
+## Blueprint API overview

-All blueprint APIs are in the `rerun.blueprint` namespace.
+All blueprint APIs are in the [`rerun.blueprint`](https://ref.rerun.io/docs/python/stable/common/blueprint_apis/?speculative-link) namespace.
 In our python examples, we typically import this using the `rrb` alias:

 ```python
 import rerun.blueprint as rrb